AT&T Internet Review June 2026

 Internet Air keeps the overall brand practical

 The overall score benefits from that reach, but it does not erase the reality that Internet Air is not the same class of product as a strong fiber connection.
+It should be treated as an address-based home internet service, not a portable hotspot.

 Performance & Speed